pliniker/pliniker.github.io/about.md

 * While software engineering is impressive, to me, code is art.
 * I started a PhD back when I thought academic life would be my life, but it turned out I just like writing beautiful code.
-* It also turns out that irrational business demands don't make coding too fun either.
+* It also turns out that business whims don't make coding too fun either.
 * Code is art :-)
-* I want to see a variety of language runtimes implemented in Rust as an alternative to the many C implemented languages.
+* What I _want_ is to see a variety of language runtimes implemented in Rust as an alternative to the many C implemented languages.
 I want to leave the state of software in a better place for the future.
   I'm part of the [Languages Hosted In Rust](https://github.com/rust-hosted-langs/)